DavidKendall/en0572_www/index.md

 colleagues.

 Feedback on formative assessment will be given during the seminar and laboratory sessions.
-Additionally the eLearning Portal will be used for more formal feedback on summative assessment.
+Additionally, email will be used for more formal feedback on summative assessment.

 # Recommended Reading

 There is no essential textbook for this module.
 [SGG14] is an excellent introduction to operating systems in general and can be used to supplement the slides for the Lecture A stream of the module.
+[A-D15] also covers much of this material and has the advantage of being available *free online*.
 [LAB02] gives full details of the uC/OS-II RTOS used in the module.
 It is available online to students.
 It is an excellent reference book for the OS used in the practical stream of the module.
 The other recommended books and papers give useful information on parts of the syllabus only.

 * **Books**
   - **[SGG14]** Silberschatz, A., Galvin, P., and Gagne, G., [Operating System Concepts Essentials](http://www.coursesmart.co.uk/9781118804926?__hdv=6.8&amp;__professorview=false&amp;__instructor=8439748&amp;__referringfirstname=David&amp;__referringlastname=Kendall&amp;__isreferringinstructor=true), John Wiley, 2nd edition, 2014, ISBN-13: 978-1-118-80492-6

+  - **[A-D15]** Arpaci-Dusseau, R. and Arpaci-Dusseau, A., [Operating systems: Three easy pieces](http://www.ostep.org), Arpaci-Dusseau Books, 2015

-  - **[LAB02]** Labrosse, J., [MicroC/OS-II The real-time kernel]({{site.raurl}}/100-uC-OS-II-002.pdf), CMP Books, 2002 <br/> A complete online text book for the uC/OS-II operating system.
+  - **[LAB02]** Labrosse, J., [MicroC/OS-II The real-time kernel](https://doc.micrium.com/download/attachments/10753158/100-uC-OS-II-003.pdf?version=1&modificationDate=1436980916000&api=v2), CMP Books, 2002 <br/> A complete online text book for the uC/OS-II operating system.

-  - **[MAR13]** Martin, T. [The Designer's Guide to the Cortex-M Processor Family: A Tutorial Approach](http://capitadiscovery.co.uk/northumbria-ac/items/1768388), Newnes, 2013
+  - **[MAR13]** Martin, T. [The Designer's Guide to the Cortex-M Processor Family: A Tutorial Approach](https://librarysearch.northumbria.ac.uk/primo_library/libweb/action/display.do?tabs=detailsTab&ct=display&fn=search&doc=44UON_ALMA5137082930003181&indx=3&recIds=44UON_ALMA5137082930003181&recIdxs=2&elementId=2&renderMode=poppedOut&displayMode=full&frbrVersion=3&frbg=&pcAvailabiltyMode=false&&dscnt=0&scp.scps=scope%3A%2844UON_ALMA%29%2CEbscoLocal_44UON%2Cprimo_central_multiple_fe&mode=Basic&vid=northumbria&srt=rank&tab=default_tab&dum=true&vl(freeText0)=trevor%20martin%20cortex%20m&dstmp=1475445940996), Newnes, 2013

   - **[YIU13]** Yiu, J., [The Definitive Guide to the Cortex-M3 and Cortex-M4 Processors](http://www.amazon.co.uk/Definitive-Guide-Cortex-M3-Cortex-M4-Processors/dp/0124080820/ref=tmm_pap_title_0?ie=UTF8&qid=1435999633&sr=1-1), Newnes, 2013